pistachio49/crypto-toolkit/readme.md

-Install python3 on linux device install modules like : flask sympy numpy
+Install python3 on linux device and go to the root folder.

+install modules using command : pip install -r requirements.txt

-python3 app.py to run the server
+Run the server using command: python3 app.py

-Everytime if numerical appear in plain/cipher text error message popup Everytime if a blank column is present error message popup
+Everytime if numerical appear in plain/cipher text error message will popup.<br>
+Everytime if a blank column is present error message will popup.<br>

 Message box:
 AFFINE:

-	It is done
 	ENCRYPTION:
 	plain text should be alphabetic characters.Numericals are not allowed in plain text.
 Key1 should have multiplicative inverse in modulo 26.